TACOM HQ®

 Ix = Iy = πR⁴/4

-Second Moment of Area per Unit of Area | Rod (standard barrel) versus Tube (Structured Barrel)
+Second Moment of Area per Unit of Area | Rod (conventional barrel) versus Tube (Structured Barrel)

 SRod = IRod / A; where A is the area πR² = R²/4